The Connected Laboratory: A New Approach to Laboratory Billing Services

 It’s a common problem for all providers, not just laboratories that rarely interact with patients.
 In fact, across the US, an estimated 35 percent of insurance claims are denied annually due to missing or inaccurate patient data.

-Bridging the Laboratory Billing System Gap Between LIS and RCM
+A Laboratory Billing Solution that Bridges the Gap Between LIS and RCM Systems

 With RCM functionality interwoven into the LIS workflow, labs can efficiently leverage integration with clearinghouses and other third-party billing services to automate administrative tasks and receive real-time validations for key patient information like address, demographics, insurance eligibility, insurance discovery, and prior authorization, all at order creation.
 This captured information is efficiently checked, verified, and instantaneously shared across the entire LIS & RCM platform, removing the need for synchronization and the headaches that come with inconsistent data transferred across multiple systems.